Shahzebqazi/Asus-Z13-Flow-2025-PCMR/Docs/User Guide.md

 ## Steps (5–7 minutes of interaction)

 1) Boot the Arch ISO (UEFI).
 Ensure internet connectivity.
-2) Pick either Quick Start or a single config profile from above.
+2) Pick either Quick Start or the single config from above.
+3) Choose install type when prompted: Fresh install or Dual‑boot with Windows.
-3) The installer validates prerequisites and shows a summary.
+4) The installer validates prerequisites and shows a summary.
 Press Enter to continue.
-4) Enter passwords when prompted (root and your user).
+5) Enter passwords when prompted (root and your user).
-5) Installation runs through modules automatically; progress is shown in a compact TUI.
+6) Installation runs through modules automatically; progress is shown in a compact TUI.
-6) On success, remove the USB and reboot.
+7) On success, remove the USB and reboot.

 ## After Reboot